Upcoming Events

 Faith in Action: How the Scriptures Guide Us Today

 Each summer, our adult Sunday School classes take a break and combine for the Summer Lecture Series led by faculty of Emory University’s Candler School of Theology.
-BYOC (coffee).
-Stay tuned to signup to help provide breakfast treats each week!
+BYOC - Bring Your Own Coffee and sign up here to help provide breakfast treats each week!

 Schedule: